-- (1) 2016 financial results, and ratios are based on the Windstream 4Q16 Earnings Presentation. - (2) Adjusted OIBDAR is defined as Operating Income less depreciation, amortization, rent payment to Uniti Group, stock-based compensation expense and the impact, which may be recurring in nature, of acquisition and transaction related expenses. - (3) Rent coverage is defined as Adjusted OIBDAR divided by \$654 million annual rent payment to Uniti Group Inc. - (4) Net Leverage Ratio are defined as Debt less Cash divided by the sum of Adjusted OIBDAR less \$654 million annual rent payment to Uniti Group Inc. - (5) Net Secured Leverage Ratio are defined as Secured Debt less Cash divided by the sum of Adjusted OIBDAR less \$654 million annual rent payment to Uniti Group Inc. - (6) 2Q17 pro-forma financials and ratios are based on the Windstream 2Q17 Earnings Presentation and Windstream Acquisition of Broadview Networks presentation dated 4/13/17 and include expected synergies to be realized for EarthLink and Broadview acquisitions.
+- (1) 2016 financial results, and ratios are based on the Windstream 4Q16 Earnings Presentation. - (2) Adjusted OIBDAR is defined as Operating Income less depreciation, amortization, rent payment to Uniti Group, stock-based compensation expense and the impact, which may be recurring in nature, of acquisition and transaction related expenses. - (3) Rent coverage is defined as Adjusted OIBDAR divided by \$654 million annual rent payment to Uniti Group Inc. - (4) Net Leverage Ratio is defined as Debt less Cash divided by the sum of Adjusted OIBDAR less \$654 million annual rent payment to Uniti Group Inc. - (5) 3Q17 financials and ratios are based on the Windstream 3Q17 Earnings Presentation and includes expected synergies to be realized for EarthLink and Broadview acquisitions.

-Windstream Lease Protections and Considerations
+Windstream Lease Protections